mesosphere-backup/open-docs/reference/mesos-master.md

 The environment variable flag is created by uppercasing the flag with a prefix of MESOS_.
 So master equals MESOS_MASTER.
 </div>

-The startup initalization script `/usr/bin/mesos-init-wrapper` provides a few more configuration points for these options.
+The startup initialization script `/usr/bin/mesos-init-wrapper` provides a few more configuration points for these options.

 * The file `/etc/default/mesos` may contain a flag = value on multiple lines and will be used for the master and the slave.
 * The file `/etc/default/mesos-master` may contain the flag = value on multiple lines